TheSudoYT/terraform-aws-palworld/.github/contributing.md

 - [ ] Add / Edit unit tests where applicable that are compatible with `terraform-test`.
 Contain tests as close to the resource being tested as possible.
 See `/test` and `/modules/*/tests` for tests.
 All tests can be run using the `bash-test.sh` or `powershell-test.sh` scripts run from the root directory.
 - [ ] Add [semantics prefix](#semantic-pull-requests) to your PR or Commits (at least one of your commit groups)
 - [ ] CI tests are passing
 - [ ] README.md has been updated after any changes to variables and outputs.
-Use `terraform-docs markdown` [terraform-docs](https://terraform-docs.io/)
+Use `terraform-docs markdown .` [terraform-docs](https://terraform-docs.io/)
 - [ ] Run pre-commit hooks `pre-commit run -a`

 ## Semantic Pull Requests